dasoto/maxtext/docs/guides/understand_logs_and_metrics.md

 In this example, given `model=deepseek2-16b`, `per_device_batch_size=1`, `max_target_length=2048` and no gradient accumulation, we have $\text{model tflop per device} \approx 31.86$.
 - 94.54% of the TFLOPs are attributed to learnable weight and 5.46% are attributed to attention.
 - As you will see next, this number is important for calculating performace metrics, such as TFLOP/s/device and model flop utilization (MFU).

+You can find more information about model FLOPs and MFU in the [Performance Metrics](https://github.com/AI-Hypercomputer/maxtext/blob/main/docs/guides/performance_metrics.md) page.

 ## 4 Training Metrics